-SparkPeople is a website that teaches you how to eat healthier and exercise regularly.
-Just enter how many pounds you’d like to lose, pick a date you’d like to lose the weight by, and SparkPeople gives you a calorie range.
-Then you track everything you eat, which is not nearly as annoying as it sounds.
-As you lose weight, the calorie range gets updated.
+I really like SparkPeople, which is a website that teaches you how to eat healthier and exercise regularly.
+Just enter how many pounds you’d like to lose, and SparkPeople gives you a calorie range.
+Then you track everything you eat, , and as you lose weight, the calorie range gets updated.
 Best of all, it’s FREE!

-In case you’re wondering, I’m not being paid by SparkPeople to say this.
-I’ve used it before, and it worked really well for me, but I’ve also heard great things about My Fitness Pal and other programs.
-If you’re trying to lose weight, the important thing is to track your food intake and exercise, so you can make healthier decisions.
+No, I’m not being paid by SparkPeople … I just love it.
+I’ve also heard great things about My Fitness Pal and other programs.
+No matter what program you use though, the most important thing is to track your food intake and exercise consistently.
+It will help you can make healthier decisions.

-The most crucial part of losing weight – even more so than exercise – is eating well and watching portion size.
-Salads are a great option, but there’s nothing worse than eating one and then being hungry again an hour later, right?
+The most crucial part of losing weight – even more so than exercise – is eating well and watching portion sizes.

 - 1 cup quinoa